The Shroud of Turin

 • While most items from the ancient world, especially burial cloths, have not survived, some believe Jesus’ burial cloth has survived and is located in Turin, Italy.
 This is known as the Shroud of Turin.

-• Tracing the provenance of the Shroud of Turin is problematic and fosters doubt as to its authenticity.
+• We do not have a chain of custody or provenance for the Shroud of Turin.
+This fosters doubt as to its authenticity.
 It could not have been called the Shroud of Turin prior to 1578 when it was moved to Turin, Italy so we must look for it under a different name.
-Some have argued that it was known as the Image of Edessa or the Mandylion.
-Even if that is correct, we still cannot trace its exact location during several decades.
-If it is Jesus’ burial cloth the best we can do is propose theories as to its movement.
-If it’s not authentic it was created in the Middle Ages and first shown in Lirey, France in the 1350s.
+Some have argued that it was known as the Image of Edessa or the Mandylion, but there are serious problems with that theory.
+The general consensus is that we can trace it to the 1350s when it was located in Lirey, France.
+Prior to that, the best we can do is propose theories.

 • The Shroud of Turin (henceforth called the Shroud) is highly interesting to many people.
-For example, the number of experts in various disciplines who have studied the Shroud and written on it in peer-reviewed journals in the past century is impressive.
+For example, the number of experts in various disciplines who have studied the Shroud and written on it in peer-reviewed journals in the past century far surpasses any other artifact.
 Why have all of these people, Christian and non-Christian scholars, thought it worthwhile to spend so much time on this one artifact?
 This is not the case with any other relic.
 Why are they doing this with the Shroud?

 • It’s impossible for one person to master everything that has been said on the Shroud because it requires expertise in many different fields.
 (Hundreds of scholarly articles are posted on shroud.com.)

-• The image on the Shroud corresponds with the sufferings of Jesus of Nazareth and especially with the Gospel of John’s account:
+• The image on the Shroud corresponds with the sufferings of Jesus of Nazareth and especially with the Gospel of John’s account.
+For example, consider the following items:

 • scourge marks all over body (Jesus was flogged – Jn 19:1; the marks on the Shroud are consistent with a Roman flagrum)